 We are always looking for curiosity-driven and dedicated scientists to join our group.

-Our research interests include viruses, viral diseases, viral evolution, genomics, computational biology, and data visualization
+Our research interests include viruses, the arthropod virome, viral diseases, viral evolution, genomics, computational biology, and data visualization

 Undergraduate research experiences

 Freshman, sophomore or junior students typically start in the lab as volunteers.
-After a 2-3 month period in this capacity, opportunities are generally available for directed research, or paid part-time research.
+After a 2-3 month period in this capacity, opportunities are generally available for paid directed research or part-time research.
 Interested students are encouraged to get in touch (mark.stengleinUndergraduate Research Fellowship Program.@colostate.edu).
 MIP undergraduates should consider participating in the MIP

 We'd be happy to talk to potential postdocs about working in our lab.
 Please send a cover letter that includes the names and contacts for three references and a short statement of research interests, and a current CV to email@example.com

 Researchers with a clinical perspective are very welcome in the lab.

 - DVM students typically work in the lab under the auspices of the Veterinary Summary Scholars Program.
 Note that the application deadline is usually in February.

 - DVMs in the MIP residency programs are most welcome to inquire about PhD training opportunities.